Configuring Word templates

 In the example below, the SharePoint column name was added in the Title and Tag fields of the content control.
 This way, JungleDocs knows where to place the metadata.

-Read more about content controls and how to use them in the below section.
+Read more about content controls and how to use them in the section below.

 There are two ways to insert and configure content controls in Word document templates.

-2. Enable Developer tab in Word.
-To do so, click File -> Options -> Customize Ribbon -> Check Developer box -> OK.
+2. Enable the Developer tab in Word: click File > Options > Customize Ribbon.
+Then, check the Developer box and click OK.

 3. Insert a content control into your document template.
 There are three types of content controls to choose from.